OAuth Apps

 • Older tokens with pre-release custom scopes are treated as read-only until the app is authorized again with explicit scopes.

-• Authorizing or revoking an OAuth app requires your signed-in Bnder session; an OAuth API token cannot authorize or revoke apps.
+• Authorizing or revoking an OAuth app requires your signed-in Bnder session.

 • If a confidential app secret leaks, rotate it from the owned-app list instead of creating a new client id from scratch.